jonathan-lupu/higher-lower-game/README.md

 </p>

 ## How to start
-1. Download the repo
+1. Clone the repository.
-2. Navigate into the folder
+2. Enter the project directory.
-3. Run the command `python main.py`
+3. Execute: `python main.py`

 ## How to play
 - A card will be shown